Devadharshini-bioinfo/Diabetes-Drug-discovery/README.md

 ## 📌 Note
 This project demonstrates a complete computational pipeline for target-based drug discovery using publicly available datasets and bioinformatics tools.

-This project demonstrates a complete computational pipeline for target-based drug discovery using publicly available datasets and bioinformatics tools.